Empirical Models and Linear Regression

 $ Planting Date =\alpha * \beta*Year, $

 There are many ways to solve for our two parameters, $\alpha and \beta$; we will show two such approaches below, both using Python to carry out our regression procedure.
-In the first case, we will use the polyfit method in the numpy package; in the second will will use the linregress method in the scipy.stats package.
-Generally, our procedure is as follows:
+In the first case, we will use the polyfit

-1. Load the observational data into our program (using pandas).
+).
 In this case, the data is available on the web at http://explorer.bee.oregonstate.edu/Topic/Modeling/Data/crvo_1991_2016_plantdates.xlsx, in the form of an Excel file.
 You can examine this file in Excel by clicking on the link.
 You will see columns representing various crops, and rows reprenting years.
-We will focus our attention on Strawberries (column 'SBRY') for the first regression, and Field Corn (column 'FCRN') in our second example.
+We will focus our attention on Strawberries (column 'SBRY') for the first regression, and Field Corn (column 'FCRN') in our second example. - Visualize the data (using

-3. Run the regression (using either polyfit or linregress methods.
+). - Run the regression (using either

-4. Assess the results.
+methods. - Assess the results.

 Python code is provided below.